 Key Principle 1: Strategic Governance.
 This section sets out the standards in relation to the organisation's strategic governance arrangements.
-The aim is to ensure that counter fraud measures are embedded at all levels across the organisation.
+The aim is to ensure that counter fraud measures are embedded at all levels across the organisation Including a mechanism for continuous quality improvement in line with NHSCFA's strategy.
 (Chapter 5, Standards 1.1 - 1.7)